Let Ossian State Bank Help you Become Financially Fit

 - If you receive direct deposit at work, ask your employer to send a specific amount to your savings account.
 Because the money is put into an account before you have a chance to spend it, automatic savings plans are an easy and convenient way to save.
 If your employer doesn't offer direct deposit, many banks allow for automatic transfers from checking to savings accounts.

 Ossian State Bank can help you save many different ways.
 A Christmas Club account allows you to prepare for those holiday expenses.
 Or, if you're interested in saving for retirement, Ossian State Bank offers IRA accounts.
 We also partner with Shelton Financial to offer more investment options.
-Stop in today to see how we can help you become financially fit in 2014.
+Stop in today to see how we can help you become financially fit this year.